nickywanjau/alx-pre_course/README.md

-#this will be my first alx repo
+#this will be my first alx repo.